 Figure 13 compares the fairness of IEEE 802.11 and SD.
-For a small number of contending flows, 802.11 is fairer than SD.
-When we increase the number of flows, the fairness curves of the two schemes get close.
-For high number of contending flows, SD shows better fairness than IEEE 802.11.
+For a small number of contending flows, 802.11 is more fair than SD.
+When we increase the number of flows, the fairness curves of the two schemes become close to each other.
+For a high number of contending flows, SD shows better fairness than IEEE 802.11.

-B. Fairness with legacy IEEE 802.11 nodes
+5.2 Fairness with legacy IEEE 802.11 nodes